Makita DRC200Z robotic vacuum cleaner review

 Unlike the vast majority of robovacs, the DRC200Z doesn’t automatically dock and charge.
 Instead, the batteries need removing to charge.
 This means you’re required to complete tasks more often than with other options.

-That said, the batteries charge in 2 hours and provide over 3 hours of cleaning time when fully charged.
+That said, the batteries charge in 2 hours and provide over 3 hours of cleaning time when charged.
 This ratio is usual as most robovac provide around 30 minutes of use per hour of charge.
 3 status LEDs show how much battery is left for each battery.

 Even if your property is 5,000 square feet, a single charge will be more than adequate to vacuum the whole property, albeit with a small intervention from you to move it between floors.